gatewayd-io/gatewayd/README.md

 - **Logging** to console, stdout/stderr, file and (r)syslog:

     The core can write logs to multiple log outputs.
 The log level controls how much information is written to the logs.
-Detailed information are written as traces and the rest have higher log levels.
+Detailed information is written as traces and the rest have higher log levels.
 Log rotation and compression are also supported if logs are written to files.

 - **Metric merger and emission**:

     The core exposes Prometheus metrics over HTTP.
-In turn, plugins can either expose their own metrics, or they can use the SDK to expose metrics over HTTP via a Unix Domain Socket.
-The UDS addresses geets registered in metrics merger.
+In turn, plugins can either expose their metrics or use the SDK to expose metrics over HTTP via a Unix Domain Socket.
+The UDS addresses get registered in the metrics merger.
 The metrics merger is an in-process scheduler that runs every few seconds and collects metrics from plugins.
-Collected metrics are relabeled and merged with the core metrics and are exposed together over HTTP via TCP.
+Collected metrics are relabeled and merged with the core metrics and are exposed over HTTP via TCP.

 - **Tracing** to observe deep into the core:

     The core produces traces in the OpenTelemetry gRPC format.
-This can be connected with any tracing framework that support OpenTelemetry over gRPC, like Jaeger.
-A lot of information is recorded in traces and they can be correlated with logs and metrics for a great observability experience.
+The trace exporter can connect with any tracing framework supporting OpenTelemetry over gRPC, such as Jaeger.
+Many pieces of information are recorded in traces and can be correlated with logs and metrics for an excellent observability experience.

 - **Plugin registry** for plugin loading and management:

     The plugin registry controls the entire lifecycle of plugins, including loading them and registering their hooks in the hooks registry.
-It also controls running of gRPC endpoints exposed by plugins that are registered with each hook.
+It also controls the running of gRPC endpoints exposed by plugins registered with each hook.
 Plugins are always loaded by the core and communicate with the core over gRPC.

 - **Plugin hooks** for tapping into the event-based I/O:

     The core executes many events in the entire lifetime of a pair of connections and other parts of the system.
 Plugins expose gRPC endpoints.
 Each endpoint can register to a hook.
-Since multiple plugins can be loaded, each of them can register to one or many hooks.
+Since multiple plugins can be loaded, each can register to one or many hooks.
 The order of appearance in the plugins configurations dictates which priority each plugin has.
-Each hooks is a binding between an event in the core and a corresponding gRPC endpoint in one or more plugin(s).
+Each hook is a binding between an event in the core and a corresponding gRPC endpoint in one or more plugin(s).

 - **Plugin health check**:

-    The metrics merger and the plugin registry rely on plugins being healthy at all times.
-If a plugin crashes or no metrics are exposed by any plugin, either of the functions might malfunction.
-To avoid any malfunctioning, the health check process pings plugins every few seconds and removes the faulty ones from the register and the metrics merger scheduler.
+    The metrics merger and the plugin registry rely on plugins always being healthy.
+Plugin crashes can cause malfunctions in the core and the metrics merger.
+The health check process pings plugins every few seconds and removes the faulty ones from the register and the metrics merger scheduler.

 <p align="center">
     <img alt="GatewayD Core Architecture v1" src="https://github.com/gatewayd-io/gatewayd/blob/main/assets/architecture-core-v1.png" style="width: 512px;">